A conversation with Brendon Craigie, Tyto Co-Founder and Managing Partner.

-Brendon: Having spent a lot of time in the US, I saw how much more common it is there to have a de-centralised team than in Europe.
-The surprise for me in setting up this business was going out there and speaking to people, testing this approach both with clients and potential employees.
+Having spent a lot of time in the US, we witnessed how much more common it is there to have a de-centralised team than in Europe.
+The surprise for us in setting up this business was going out there and speaking to people, testing this approach both with clients and potential employees.
 It almost felt like we were pushing on an open door.
 The response was so positive to what we were trying to do.

-Brendon: What’s so exciting when you’re setting up a new business is that you can put in place far more innovative ways of working that are harder to implement in an established business.
-For example, we don’t use email at all – we do all of our internal communications through Slack.
-We use Zoom for video calls.
+What’s so exciting when you’re setting up a new business is that you can put in place far more innovative ways of working that are harder to implement in an established business.
+For example, we don’t use email at all – we do all of our internal communications through business instant messaging services and video calls.
 We’ve set ourselves up with very cool, smart technology.